Infinite-dimensional Hamiltonian description of a class of dissipative mechanical systems: Corresponding Conservative Mechanical Systems

-Suppose the Hamiltonian quantity of a conservative system without damping is $\hat{H}$.
-Thus we may write a Hamilton's equation of the conservative system:
+Suppose that we have the Hamiltonian, denoted by $\hat{H}$ of a conservative system non-damped system.
+Thus we may write down the Hamilton's equation of motion for this conservative system:

-We do not intend to change the definition of momentum in classical mechanics, but we do require that a special solution of Eq. (\ref{eq:inth-3}) is the same as that of Eq. (\ref{eq:inth-2}).
-We may therefore assume a phase curve $\gamma$ of Eq. (\ref{eq:inth-2}) coincides with that of Eq. (\ref{eq:inth-3}).
-The phase curve $\gamma$ corresponds to an initial condition $q_{i0},p_{i0}$.
+We assume that the standard definition of momentum in Hamiltonian formulation still holds, but we do require that a special solution of Eq. (\ref{eq:inth-3}) is the same as that of Eq. (\ref{eq:inth-2}).
+We also assume that a phase curve\footnote{This concept appears in the book of \cite{Arnold_ode}:``The orbits of a phase flow called phase curves''} $\gamma$ of Eq. (\ref{eq:inth-2}) coincides with that of Eq. (\ref{eq:inth-3}).
+This phase curve $\gamma$ corresponds to an initial condition $q_{i0},p_{i0}$.
 Consequently by comparing Eq. (\ref{eq:inth-2}) and Eq. (\ref{eq:inth-3}), we have